scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 ### How to Foster Genuine Autonomy in Agile Teams

-To promote genuine autonomy in agile teams, it is essential to establish an environment of trust.
+To promote genuine autonomy in Agile teams, it is essential to establish an environment of trust.
 Managers and leaders must demonstrate transparency and open communication, explaining goals and expectations while allowing teams the freedom to choose how to achieve them.
 It is important to create a space where team members can express their ideas, take initiatives, and make their own decisions.